 During these voyages I sketch and take photographs of the scenes that I have seen – not only from on board the ship, but also when I hike along the shores or ride in zodiacs wending among the icebergs.
 I have stopped in many places along coasts of Baffin Island and Greenland.
 The last, especially, has captured my imagination with its colourful homes set in spectacular natural landscapes, and I have painted numerous scenes of these homes that I have seen there.

 While Ken was researching How the Scots Invented Canada, and I was taking photos for the book, we travelled by road throughout Scotland.
 We explored the country from coast to coast to coast, and even sailed around it.
 We also visited Orkney, a place that influenced me deeply.

 While we travel and explore, I take the photos to illustrate Ken’s books and articles.
 Later, I paint from my memories, sketches and the photos that I have taken along the way.
 Because we are researching history, I photograph many historical homes.
 While on the Isle of Gigha, I took photos of Ken’s ancestral homes, and later I turned them into paintings back home in Canada.
-You will find them in the GALLERY below.
+You will find them in the GALLERY above.